More than 600,000 people live in Counties Manukau and many of these people have special health needs.

 More than a construction project

-There are five areas that have been identified as part of the plan to improve accessibility, communication, technology, facilities, staff capacity and overall patient and staff experience:
+There are six areas that have been identified as part of the plan to improve accessibility, communication, technology, facilities, staff capacity and overall patient and staff experience.
+An important part of this project is also reducing the reliance on services at Middlemore Hospital to enable significantly improved care in the community:

 We will construct additional building capacity at Manukau Health Park to achieve better health outcomes and reduced inequity.
 This will involve more cost-effective services and an improved patient, whaanau and staff experience.